szstonelee/gointernal/string.md

 	println(b) 	// will print "abc :tail"
 }
 ```

+When it comes to *s += " :tail" in f(), because string is immutable in Golang, another array of char, with the new value "abc :tail", is allocated for s.
+But because s is pointer, the change actually affect the variable of b in main().
+In another word, a new array of char replace the old array of char. s is the address of b, so the replacement happens to b.

 It is similar to C++, which can use pointer to solve the burden issue for huge string in the example above.
 ```